pypa/pipenv/docs/diagnose.rst

 ---------------------------------------------

-When you configure a supervisor program's ``command`` with ``pipenv run ...``, you need to set locale envirnoment variables properly to make it work.
+When you configure a supervisor program's ``command`` with ``pipenv run ...``, you need to set locale environment variables properly to make it work.

 Add this line under ``[supervisord]`` section in ``/etc/supervisor/supervisord.conf``::